Frequently Asked Questions

 All in-person large group lectures, events and meetings across the health care system should be cancelled or offered virtually.

 The Mount Sinai Health System, including the Icahn School of Medicine at Mount Sinai, remains open under this policy but is restricting the size of meetings to 25 people or under, as long as staff are wearing masks and can maintain social distancing of at least 6 feet apart.

-In-person meetings across the System must only be for essential educational or training purposes.
-All other meetings (e.g. department meetings or grand rounds) should be virtual.
+In-person meetings above 10 people across the System must only be for essential educational or training purposes.
+All other meetings of more than 10 people (e.g. department meetings or grand rounds) should be virtual.

-Please note: food and drink is not allowed for any in person meetings.
+Food and drink is not allowed for any in-person meetings.
 Catering will not be available.

 We will continue to evaluate and update these policies as needed.

 You should discuss with your manager regarding work from home options.

 This applies to all staff, faculty, and trainees.

 All work-related travel, international and domestic, is prohibited.
 In limited and specific circumstances, managers/supervisors may allow exceptions to this policy.